-Download your NCAA Rules Books Reader Guide (PDF) for the latest tips on displaying the (ePub) download on your iPhone, iPad, Kindle, Nook, BlackBerry, desktop and browser.
+Download your NCAA Rules Books Reader Guide (PDF instructions on ncaapublications.com with each rules book) for the latest tips on displaying the (ePub) download on your iPhone, iPad, Kindle, Nook, BlackBerry, desktop and browser.
 The guide also has tips for best experiences on the interactive PDF.
 All ePub downloads meet the guidelines of the NCAA Inclusion Forum regarding equal accessibility.